GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-a-simple/README.md

 As is evident from the table above, the hub/landing VPC acts as the route concentrator for the whole GCP network, implementing a full line of sight between environments, and between GCP and on-prem.
 While advertisements can be adjusted to selectively exchange routes (e.g. to isolate the production and the development environment), we recommend using [Firewall](#firewall) policies or rules to achieve the desired isolation.

+#### NCC specific routing setup

+When the NCC configuration is enabled:

+- routes between multiple subnets within the same VPC are automatically programmed by GCP
+- each spoke exchanges routes with the NCC hub, and gets NCC routes belonging to other spoks from the hub
+- on-premises is connected to the landing VPC and dynamically exchanges BGP routes with GCP using HA VPN.
+The HA VPN tunnels are configured as Hybrid spokes on the NCC hub, and as such all spokes receive those dynamic routes.

 ### Internet egress

 Cloud NAT provides the simplest path for internet egress.
 This setup uses Cloud NAT, with optional per-VPC NAT gateways.
 Cloud NAT is disabled by default; enable it by setting the `enable_cloud_nat` variable.

+Cloud NAT is always disabled in the `landing` VPC when using NCC, as it's solely used for hybrid connectivity.

 Several other scenarios are possible of course, with varying degrees of complexity: